austinnixholm/ThreeFingerDrag/README.md

 ## Usage

-Download the [latest release](https://github.com/austinnixholm/ThreeFingerDrag/releases/) and run the installer.
-You can run the application via the desktop shortcut or from the start menu.
+Download the [latest release](https://github.com/austinnixholm/ThreeFingerDrag/releases/latest) then run the installer & launch the program.

 The application runs in the background of the system, and can be configured by clicking the system tray icon.